Why We Love It

 As most casinos are open for 24 hours per day, casino cashiers must be comfortable with flexible work schedules.
 You may work nights, weekends and holidays.

 Casinos are viewed as a glamorous work setting but it can also be stressful for employees.
 The work will require you to stand for long periods of time while mobbing around chips, money and tickets.
 The environment can be noisy from a variety of slot machines and gaming tables, along with talking guests and workers. second hand smoke and flashing lights are all part of the day-to-day work as well.
 You will wear have to wear protective gear when handling the loud machinery for counting money.

 In the casino gaming industry, your advancement opportunities are dependent on your skills and talent, rather than your cumulative experience in the field.
 If you perform your services well, you are promoted to supervisor, head cage supervisor, dealer or head cage cashier.
 New openings will occur due to the high turnover rate of such occupations, arising from excess scrutiny of workers and need for accuracy.
 Those who have superior mathematics abilities and a decent background in bookkeeping will find promising jobs.

 As a casino cashier, you will work with casinos at different settings like hotels and resorts, managing a wide range of cashier functions while prioritizing customer needs.
 Job seekers will find stiff competition in this field with the number of aspiring candidates exceeding the number of openings.
 Some potential employers are Wildhorse Resort and Casino, Santa Ana Star Casino, Jack Entertainment, Golden Nugget, Tropicana Entertainment Inc., and Argosy Casino Alton.

-Can I Become a Casino Cashier?
+How To Become a Casino Cashier

 Casino Cashier Salary Data